 The parks are physically demanding.
-If you wear a Fit Bit, you’ll be thrilled with your total number of steps in a day at Disney World.
-It also means wear athletic shoes; believe me, I have seen the moms in heels inside Magic Kingdom, and I know that their days didn’t end well.
+If you wear a Fitbit, you’ll be thrilled with your total number of steps in a day at Disney World.
+It also means wear you should wear athletic shoes; believe me, I have seen the moms in heels inside Magic Kingdom, and I know that their days didn’t end well.

 It is critical to keep everyone’s energy up, because Disney World meltdowns are a real drag.
 Figure out the healthiest breakfast your children will eat and spend the money to feed it to them.
-Months later, I can finally look at the picture of my daughter pouting on the Fantasy Land carousel after refusing to eat her breakfast at Be Our Guest and laugh, but it wasn’t so fun in the moment.
+Months later, I can finally laugh when I look at the picture of my daughter pouting on the Fantasy Land carousel after refusing to eat her breakfast at Be Our Guest.
+But it wasn’t so fun in the moment.

 We try to keep our children on a low-sugar diet at home and while we’re traveling.
 At Disney World, that’s difficult to do when there are so many tempting treats all around.
 When we have been lax and said, “Who cares, we’re on vacation,” we have always paid for it with very crabby children—instant vacation vibe killers.

 We allow our children one special treat per day on vacation.
 This gives them the power to choose, and they do so very carefully.
 The other strategy we use to reduce overall sugar intake is that we allow treats as they pop up, but our family of four shares it, reducing the portion size dramatically, especially as my husband’s bite range resembles one of a Tyrannosaurus Rex when taking his share from a Mickey ice cream bar.

 We have a stash of inexpensive ponchos we bring to the parks with us so we are prepared for rain, too.
 Fortunately they come home with us and go into the box we store Magic Bands, the autograph book and sharpie and are ready to pack for our next trip back to Disney World.